 Hey, you!
 Insanely rich person with poor impulse control!
 Don't you wish the irresponsibly gigantic television in your palatial living room had a touchscreen, so you could walk half an acre across your designer carpet to play 2048?
 Well now you can, as long as you're willing to throw a few monetary scraps to Viewsonic.
 The CDE8451-TL is an 84" 4K TV with a touchscreen and Android.
 For $18,999.
 For some reason.

 Note that this isn't for Google TV, or any kind of standardized software interface - it's not even a gigantic Android tablet.
 Nope, Android is included for "diverse Android multimedia applications such as social networking, cloud services, and online video."
-And with a "powerful dual-core processor" and 8GB of storage, who could doubt it.
 Read More

 We heard just recently that ViewSonic was launching a 22" tablet/display running Android.
 Today, we get a look at this display.
 We've also learned that it's running a dual-core TI-OMAP processor, 1GB of RAM and Android 4.0, and a 1920x1080 display underneath the gargantuan screen.
 The demo seems to be targeted at being used in a classroom setting, with plenty of child-friendly apps and videos, but that's just bundled software.
 The display, which starts at $479, could be used by any budget-conscious consumer that wants to try using Android instead of Windows as their primary OS for a shared family device.
 Read More